ZSHJoanna/pycs-diy/tdc_test/README.md

     python3 multiple_4b.py name double numberofcurves --dir='path_to_working_directory'

 This will run the script `4b_marginalise_spline.py` from the PyCS3 main pipeline for each curve for three different `sigmathresh = 0, 0.5, 1000`.
-You can find informations on the marginalisation in the README of the main pipeline.
+You can find information on the marginalisation in the README of the main pipeline.

 ## 4b.
 Margininalise the regdiff Estimates